Interested in volunteering during an emergency?

 Before volunteering, consider these tips:

-- If looking to help an organization, check first to confirm if they need volunteers.
+- If you're looking to help an organization, check first to confirm if they need volunteers.

 - Sometimes the best help you can be is checking in on a neighbor.